th3-alch3m1st/minotaur/README.md

 ## Environment Variables

-- You will need a key to run chaos project, create an .env file in the root path and add a line with your key
+- You will need a key to run chaos project, create an env file in the root path and add a line with your key

 ```
 CHAOS_KEY=key